 Activists and artists call for peace as tensions grow between the neighbouring countries.

-India earlier said it would expel a Pakistan High Commission official for “espionage activities”, the foreign ministry said, with tensions between the nuclear-armed neighbours already running high.
+India is to expel a Pakistan High Commission official for “espionage activities”, the foreign ministry said, with tensions between the nuclear-armed neighbours already running high.

-Delhi police crime commissioner, Ravindra Yadav, said the official had been detained after defence and other documents were found in his possession.
+Delhi police crime commissioner Ravindra Yadav said the official had been detained on Wednesday with defence and other documents in his possession.

-The documents included information on the deployment of India’s border security forces, Yadav told a news conference.
+The documents included information on deployment of India’s border security forces, Yadav told a press conference.

 FS summons Pak High Commissioner to convey that Pak High Commission staffer has been declared persona non grata for espionage activities